 Company name & logo

 Strictly private and confidential dd/mm/yyyy

 (Employee name)

 Employee title/ position:

 Dear (Employee name),

 RE: Bonus and Salary increment effective from (Date)

-In recognition for your contribution, we are pleased to inform you that you will be rewarded as your bonus.
-The quantum of your bonus is determined based on your individual performa as the company's performance.
+In recognition for your contribution, we are pleased to inform you that you will be rewarded with (XX) as your bonus.
+The quantum of your bonus is determined based on your individual performance as well as the company's performance.

 Your salary will be adjusted to (XX) effective from (Date) with an increment of (XX).
-The bon guidelines in the employee handbook govern the terms of payout.
+The bonus policy/guidelines in the employee handbook govern the terms of payout.

-We appreciate your hard work and good performance for the past year and look forward to continued support and contributions.
+We appreciate your hard work and good performance for the past year and look forward to your continued support and contributions.

 Yours sincerely,

 Name:

 Signature: